FOOTBALL: Early Mistakes Cost Bulldogs vs. Brawley - Calexico Chronicle

 “I choose football to get better for the next two seasons.
 It was more important for me to grow as a quarterback,” said Esquer, who completed 8-of-10 passes.
 “I feel like we grow when we lose, because our mistakes motivate us more in practice.”

 Next up for the Bulldogs is a home IVL matchup against Imperial, set for 7 p.m.
 April 9.
-The Wildcats have a bye on April 9, giving them two weeks to prepare for the annual Bell Game against Central Union High, set for 7 p.m.
-April 16 at Warne Field in Brawley.
+The Wildcats next travel to San Diego County to play Coronado High at 6 p.m.
+Thursday, April 8.